- Review and follow the Public Health’s instruction video on “How to wear a non-medical mask or face covering properly”.

 When to Use a Non-Medical Face Mask

-- The University has secured a limited supply of non-medical masks for supervisors to order from the Physical Resources stockroom.
+- The University has a supply of non-medical masks for supervisors to order from the Physical Resources stockroom.

-- As the supply is limited, individuals are also permitted to wear their own non-medical mask provided it is appropriate for the workplace and is properly laundered.
+- Individuals are also permitted to wear their own non-medical mask provided it is appropriate for the workplace and is properly laundered.

 What is a Non-Medical Face Mask

-- For the purpose of this guidance, “non-medical face mask” refers to various forms of self-made or commercial, disposable or reusable masks or face coverings made of cloth, other textiles or other materials.
+- For the purpose of this guidance, “non-medical face mask” refers to various forms of self-made or commercial, disposable or reusable masks with at least two layers, made of cloth, other textiles or other materials.

-- Unlike surgical or medical procedure masks, non-medical face masks do not meet the certification standards nor are they intended for use in health care settings or by healthcare professionals.
+- Unlike medical masks, non-medical face masks are worn for the purpose of source control (i.e., to protect others from potential infectious particles of the wearer) and do not meet the certification standards nor are they intended for use in health care settings or by healthcare professionals.

 - Unlike N95 filtering facepiece respirators, non-medical face masks are neither designed to protect the wearer from exposure to airborne contaminants nor classified as personal protective equipment (PPE).